Data Filtering, Data Monitoring, Data Trigger, Data Packets, File Transmission Queue

 The parameter cStart, cStop define the rules a data packet must comply with (the lookup strings).
 When called the function receives a data packet according to the rules set or the requested amount of data received or the specified timeout occured.
 The parameter cStart and cStop are defining the expected start and stop sequence that makes a complete data packet or cannot be defined at all.

-The parameter for Start and Stop can be a single data byte (character) or a sequence of data bytes.
+The parameter for Start and Stop can be a single data byte (character) or a sequence of data bytes also binary data and can even include wildcards.

 WildCards

-This function is so flexible and reliable that many customers realize even fast protocols via this interface.
-It may save hundreds of hour spent on debugging the protocols synchronization.
-Once set it works reliable and returns the expected data packets.
+This Data packet collector function is so flexible and reliable that even complete protocols can be realized using it.
+Once configured it works reliable and returns the expected data packets.
+If required also via event and background operation (RS_GetDataPacketEx).

 Sample #2